18F/api.data.gov/content/docs/agency-manual/index.md

    ![User rate limits example](images/user_rate_limits.png)
    - _Note:_ If you're allowing a user a higher hourly rate limit, we typically recommend also keeping a short duration rate limit in place too (for example, a per-second or per-15 second limit).
 This ensures that a user can't flood your server with all of their hourly requests every hour.
 5. Save the user.
 Their higher rate limits should immediately be in place.

+## Disabling an API key

+If you receive a request from a user to deactivate, disable, or delete their API key, then admins with user management access can disable API keys in the admin.

+1. **Note:** It's best practice to have the user prove ownership over the key in some fashion, preferably by sending you an e-mail from the e-mail address on file with the full key.
+Try to be careful not to be phished into disabling a key someone does not actually own.
+2. In the top menu, navigate to the "Users" menu and choose "API Users".
+3. Find the API user you wish to disable.
+4. Under "Account Enabled" choose "Disabled".
+5. Save the changes to the form.
+This key will no longer be able to make any API requests.

 ## Client-side API key rate limits